tashicorp/dicebag-bash/README.md

 #### Why?

 This ridiculously simple Bash script was created as a way for me to practice my Bash scripting skills.
-I also enjoy creating really small, toy CLI tools that do one tiny thing well.
+I also enjoy creating CLI tools that do one tiny, marginally useful thing well.